List of American Stanley Cup Final television announcers: Broadcast networks

 Before the 2004–05 lockout, the NHL had reached two separate deals with NBC (who would replace ABC as the NHL's American national broadcast television partner) and ESPN.
-ESPN offered the NHL $60 million for about 40 games (only fifteen of which would be during the regular season), all on ESPN2, with presumably, only some midweek playoff games, the first two games of the Stanley Cup Finals and the All-Star Game airing on ESPN.
+ESPN offered the NHL $60 million for about 40 games (only fifteen of which would be during the regular season), all on ESPN2, with presumably, only some midweek playoff games, the first two games of the Stanley Cup Final and the All-Star Game airing on ESPN.
 The NBC deal stipulated that the network would pay the league no rights fees - an unheard of practice to that point.
-NBC's deal included six regular season windows, seven postseason broadcasts and Games 3–7 of the Stanley Cup Finals in primetime.
+NBC's deal included six regular season windows, seven postseason broadcasts and games 3–7 of the Stanley Cup Final in primetime.
 The contracts were to commence when the lockout ended.
 The NBC deal expired after the 2006–07 season, and NBC had picked up the option to renew for the 2007–08 season (Just like the AFL/NBC agreement, which the network did not renew in 2006).
 The NHL and NBC shared in revenues from advertising.

-As part of ESPN's new deal with the NHL, which starts with the 2021–22 season, ABC will exclusively air four Stanley Cup Finals over the life of the contract (2022, 2024, 2026, and 2028).
-This will be the first time that a broadcast over-the-air network will exclusively air the Stanley Cup Finals.
+As part of ESPN's new deal with the NHL, which starts with the 2021–22 season, ABC will exclusively air four Stanley Cup Final over the life of the contract (2022, 2024, 2026, and 2028).
+This will be the first time that a broadcast over-the-air network will exclusively air the Stanley Cup Final.